-Battle Monsters is a 2D fantasy-horror fighting game developed by Scarab and published by Naxat Soft for the Sega Saturn in Japan on June 2, 1995.
-It was later released by Naxat Soft (in conjunction with Acclaim) in North America (on September 30, 1996) and Europe (sometime in 1996).
+Battle Monsters is a 2D fantasy-horror platformer-fighting game developed by Scarab and published by Naxat Soft for the Sega Saturn in Japan on June 2, 1995.
+It was later released by Acclaim in both North America and Europe in 1996.

-Naxat Soft later made a 3D spiritual successor for the Sony PlayStation titled Killing Zone.
+Naxat Soft later revisited the concept of a fighting game with archetypal monsters with the 3D PS1 game Killing Zone.
 While it was released a year after Battle Monsters in Japan, it was released at a similar timeframe elsewhere.

 The game includes 12 playable characters and four unplayable bosses.
 After defeating the 12 playable characters, players fight a final battle against "The Big Four", shifting to a best-of-7 match where the player must win a round against each boss (while avoiding four rounds of defeat).